slyedoc/sly_physics/README.md

 ## Notes

-Since a primary goal is preformance I am avoiding dynamic dispatching, if your new to the concept see https://medium.com/digitalfrontiers/rust-dynamic-dispatching-deep-dive-236a5896e49b for a descent overview
+Since a primary goal is preformance I am avoiding dynamic dispatching, if your new to the concept see https://medium.com/digitalfrontiers/rust-dynamic-dispatching-deep-dive-236a5896e49b for a descent overview.